Change. It’s inevitable. Chances are you’re in the middle of a change initiative of some kind in your organization at this very moment.

 Don’t miss out on next weeks TLNT webinar!
 With the growth market conundrum hypothesizing that we are the cusp of a fundamental shift of economic power from the developed world to emerging markets, and with executives unable to manage global talent now is a better time than ever to start paying attention.

 With only 30 percent of executives surveyed able to manage talent globally and an even lower 28 percent actively investing in expanding global management, everyone has a little bit of room to learn some tips and tricks.
 Please join host Nicole Dessain in this Docusign webinar as she shares the following:

-- Understand impact of macroeconomic developments on global talent strategy
+- Understand impact of macroeconomic developments on global talent strategy;

-- Learn about key elements of a “core” onboarding experience that allows for local customization
+- Learn about key elements of a “core” onboarding experience that allows for local customization;

-- Receive tips and resources to get you started with designing a global onboarding program
+- Receive tips and resources to get you started with designing a global onboarding program.

-Date/Time of Webinar: July 30, 2014 at 2 pm EDT
+Date/Time: July 30, 2014 at 2 pm Eastern/11 am Pacific

 Registration Link: https://cc.readytalk.com/r/wcbg6s4ws65k&eom

 Call it a combination of ohhhhm and aha!